cadojo/aperiodic/blog/posts/houston-police-commission/index.md

 chilling, and the political action predicated on a falsehood --- the [falsehood](https://www.houstonchronicle.com/opinion/editorials/article/Editorial-Now-Republicans-are-defunding-police-17464442.php) that
 Harris County officials have proposed defunding law enforcement --- is cynical and condescending toward all voters.
-That latter point is, to me, worsened by the fact that the officers _have to know_ that their funding is not in jeopordy; this necessarily means their actions at the Court were in furtherence of a politically expedient _lie_.
+That latter point is, to me, worsened by the fact that the officers _have to know_ that their funding is not in jeopardy; this necessarily means their actions at the Court were in furtherance of a politically expedient _lie_.
 Still, I understand that for Houston residents who are wary of national calls to re-allocate police funding, the rule-bending by HPD at the Court may feel like a small price to pay for a dramatic and public display of support for